masazone/CLionArduinoPlugin/src/com/vladsch/clionarduinoplugin/resources/README.rst.md

 set(${FIRMWARE_NAME}_PORT com3)
 ```

-{#user-content-windows-serial-terminals}

 ### Windows Serial Terminals

 Putty is a great multi-protocol terminal, which supports SSH, Telnet, Serial, and many more...
-The latest development snapshot supports command line options for launching a serial terminal, for example:
+The latest development snapshot supports command line options for launching a serial terminal,
+for example:

 ```
 putty -serial COM3 -sercfg 9600,8,n,1,X